PanicAtTheKernl/YetAnotherBypassMod/README.md

-# YetAnotherBypassMod (YABM)
+# YetAnotherBypassMod (YABM) 🌟

-## The Mod That Just Says “Fuck Your Blocklist, Mojang”

-Minecraft loves to block servers because apparently **you’re too dumb to choose your own damn server**.
-**YABM** exists so you can finally \*\*see every server you want, \*\*offline, custom, educational, or just plain weird.

-This mod is for:
+## Discover Every Minecraft Server – Your Way! 🐾

+Minecraft can be a bit picky about which servers you can visit. **YABM** makes server exploration **fun, safe, and totally under your control**.
+Offline, custom, educational, or just quirky – if you want to check it out, you can!

+**Perfect for:**

-* Nerds who tinker with custom servers
+* Curious tinkerers who love custom servers 🛠️
-* Players sick of Mojang’s arbitrary “blocked” nonsense
+* Players frustrated by confusing “blocked” messages 😸
-* Anyone who enjoys **actually controlling their multiplayer experience**
+* Anyone who wants **full control and fun** in multiplayer 🎮

-> No authentication hacks.
-No server spoofing.
-Just freedom.
+> No hacks.
+No tricks.
+Just pure, joyful server exploring! ✨

 ---

-## How to Be a Rebel (Legal Stuff)

-⚠️ YABM is **not endorsed by Mojang or Microsoft**, and frankly, we don’t give a shit if they don’t like it.

-Use responsibly.
-Follow the [`Minecraft EULA`](https://www.minecraft.net/en-us/eula) if you’re scared of lawyers, and don’t cry when someone calls you a rebel.
+## Play Responsibly 🌈

+YABM isn’t officially endorsed by Mojang or Microsoft.
+That’s okay!
+Just remember to respect the [`Minecraft EULA`](https://www.minecraft.net/en-us/eula) and have a good time exploring.
+Be kind, curious, and adventurous!

 ---

-## Building
+## Building YABM 🛠️

-This mod uses Gradle to build, because we’re not savages.
+Gradle keeps building simple and tidy.

 ### Requirements

-* Java 21 JDK or newer
+* Java 21 JDK or newer ☕
-* Git
+* Git 🐙

 ### Compiling from Source